A First Point of Entry: The Graduate Student Government's Orientation and Welcome Event

 One of the key forms of support that the GSG offers to grad students is conference travel funding, which helps remove financial barriers that may get in the way of professional development.
 Many conferences are be held virtually this year, but the cost of attendance can still be a hurdle that gets in the way.
 The GSG will continue to provide conference funding and support for those that want to virtually attend or present.
 “This COVID situation does not mean that grad students should have to stop seeking out those professional opportunities to attend and present at conferences,” says Andrea.

 In addition to professional development opportunities, the executive board highlights mental health and wellbeing as a top priority on their agenda.
 Last spring, they held the STOP.
 TALK.
 GROW. workshop that focused on holistic wellness.
 Dominique says that when they spoke with attendees who shared their stories, “the impact of the conversations was, of course, very significant.”
 The GSG plans to continue hosting programs like this to bring grad students together to meet each other, network, and socialize.
 They are also focusing on creating open dialogue between the board, administrators, and graduate students.
-The “Talk to us” form is the easiest and most direct way to share your thoughts and concerns with the board.
+Contacting the GSG Executive Board is the easiest and most direct way to share your thoughts and concerns with the board.
 Another way to get involved is to attend the GSG’s orientation event, which starts this week.

 Attend the GSG’s Virtual Orientation Event